stoerr/CoDeveloperGPTengine/src/site/markdown/index.md

 ## Preconditions

-To use the `Developers ChatGPT ToolBench`, you need a [ChatGPT Plus](https://openai.com/blog/chatgpt-plus) account, since only then OpenAI will let you use plugins / GPTs.
+To use the `Co-Developer GPT engine`, you need a [ChatGPT Plus](https://openai.com/blog/chatgpt-plus) account, since only then OpenAI will let you use plugins / GPTs.
 The program is an executable Java JAR, so you need a Java runtime environment (JRE) of at least version 11 to run it.
 Also, you will have to make it reachable from OpenAI's servers via https -